-Communication arts at Kentucky Wesleyan is an integrated program that includes courses in mass media, advertising and public relations, communications and theatre.
+Communication arts at Kentucky Wesleyan is an integrated program that includes courses in mass media, advertising, public relations, and general communications.
 This combination allows you latitude in selecting courses and working toward a variety of communication career goals.

 Our communications emphasis is a broad program tailored for students who are interested in careers in mass media fields, such as radio, television and providing content for Internet sites.
 You can pursue a wide range of employment opportunities from this track, including media sales, audio and video production, media management, on-air performance and education.

 The advertising and public relations emphasis is specifically geared towards students who are interested in careers in the advertising and public relations industries.
 This would include working at advertising or public relations agencies, or seeking employment in companies that require individuals to handle publicity, coordinate public events and manage image control for the institution.